A Bible Study by Jack Kelley

 Over 2500 years ago the Lord informed Ezekiel of a great battle involving a coalition of nations who would align themselves against Israel (Ezek.
 38-39).
 He said this battle would take place in the latter days, after the Jewish people had been gathered in the land from many nations following a great war, and would be a surprise attack on the mountains of Israel (West Bank).
 But he also said the people would think they were living in safety when the attack came (Ezek.
 38:8), a peaceful and unsuspecting nation (Ezek.
 38:11).
 But that doesn’t seem to define their current state.

-Recently a little known prophecy from Psalm 83 that might be a bridge between here and Ezekiel 38 has come to the surface.
+Recently what used to be a little known prophecy from Psalm 83 that might be a bridge between here and Ezekiel 38 has come to the surface.
 Psalm 83 is a prayer that God would defeat a coalition of nations that could represent Israel’s current next door neighbors, who the Psalmist accuses of conspiring against God’s people, threatening to destroy them as a nation.
-There is no evidence in the historical record that such a coalition ever rose up against Israel, so Psalm 83 may very well be speaking of an attack that a growing number of strategists expect to come in 2010.
+There is no evidence in the historical record that such a coalition ever rose up against Israel, so Psalm 83 may very well be speaking of an attack that a growing number of strategists expect to come soon.
 If so then it’s obvious Israel will emerge victorious and will fall into the state of complacency suggested by Ezekiel 38:8-11.
 This would also explain why none of the nations named in Psalm 83 are included among the attackers of Ezekiel 38.
 (Read about Psalm 83 here)

 Who Started This?